Mixed updating in structured populations: Model

 Initially, only a subset $S_0\subseteq V$ of the graph is occupied by mutants.
 Then at discrete time steps $t=1, 2, \ldots$, a coupled birth \& death occurs.
 We call subset of mutants $S_t\subseteq V$ the \emph{configuration} of the process after $t$ steps.
 The ordering of these coupled events matters.
 There are two possible orderings we consider.

 \textbf{death-Birth (dB).} A \emph{death-Birth (dB)} step proceeds as follows.
 We first select an individual $v\in V$ for death uniformly at random.
-Then we select an incoming neighboring vertex $u\in V$ of $v$ to give birth with probability proportional to $f(u)\cdot w_{uv}$.
+Then we select an incoming neighboring vertex $u\in V$ of $v$ to give birth proportional to fitness.
 Then the individual at location $u$ places a copy of itself at the recent vacancy of location $v$.

 \textbf{Birth-death (Bd).} A \emph{Birth-death (Bd)} step proceeds as follows.
-We first select an individual $u\in V$ for birth with probability proportional to its fitness, $f(u)$.
-Then we select an outgoing neighboring vertex $v\in V$ of $u$ to die with probability proportional to $w_{uv}$.
+We first select an individual $u\in V$ for birth proportional to fitness.
+Then we select an outgoing neighboring vertex $v\in V$ of $u$ to die uniformly at random.
 The individual at location $u$ then places a copy of itself (and thus of its type) at the recent vacancy of location $v$.

 We will refer to dB and Bd as \emph{pure} updating rules since the updating rule is fixed for each step.
-In either case of pure updating rules, selection acts only on the birthing individual.
 Next, we define an interpolation of the pure updating rules.

 \textbf{Mixed $\delta$-updating.} Let $\delta \in [0,1]$ be the probability a given time step will be a dB step.
 With remaining probability, the step will be a Bd step.
+We only consider the case when the value of $\delta$ is constant throughout the entire process.
 Note that we recover pure dB updating when $\delta=1$ and recover pure Bd updating when $\delta=0$.
 When $\delta<1/2$, the process is \emph{Bd-biased}; when $\delta>1/2$, the process is \emph{dB-biased}.
 When $\delta=1/2$, we refer to the process as \emph{unbiased}.
+See Figure~\ref{fig:model} for an illustration of each step of the process.